Franklin Furnace Archive

-Franklin Furnace Archive, Inc. is an arts organization in Long Island City, New York.
-Since its inception in 1976, Franklin Furnace has been identifying, presenting, archiving, and making avant-garde art available to the public.
-Franklin Furnace focuses on time-based art forms that may be vulnerable due to institutional neglect, cultural bias, politically unpopular content or their ephemeral or experimental nature.
+Franklin Furnace Archive, Inc. is an arts organization, now located in Long Island City, New York City.
+Since its inception on Manhattan's Franklin Street in 1976, Franklin Furnace has been presenting and archiving avant-garde art and making it available to the public.
 Franklin Furnace is dedicated to serving emerging artists by providing both physical and virtual venues for the presentation of time-based art, including but not limited to artists' books and periodicals, site-specific installations, performance art, and live art on the internet.
+It focuses on time-based art forms that may be vulnerable due to institutional neglect, cultural bias, politically unpopular content or their ephemeral or experimental nature.